TehAutumnCore/MSSA-Prep/Learning_C++/Fractional_Numbers/notes.md

 ```
 Remember the suffixes when initializing floating point variables otherwise the default will be a double
 Double works well in many situations, so you will see it used a lot.

+Use {} notation when defining variables especially when unsure if narrowing might occur